mrG7/dossier.fc/java/README.md

 mapper.writeValue(f, fc);
 ```

-Chunk files as written by the Python `FeatureCollectionCborChunk`
+Chunk files as written by the Python `FeatureCollectionChunk`
 class are simply concatenated CBOR objects.
 These can also be easily
 read and written using the Jackson `ObjectMapper`: